fabio-sassi/zm/MANUAL.md

 # ZM:
 ZM use a finite state machines to handle *concurrency*.
+It allow to create many independent concurrent task that can interact with other task or event.
 The library support three kind of *continuations*:

-- *ptask* (independend task)
+- *ptask* (independent task)
 - *subtask* (dependent task)
 - exception

-Tasks can also interact with virtual events.

 ## The Core:
 The idea behind ZM is to split code of a task with a `switch`